 The grief process involves moving through different stages.
 The sequence and the duration of each stage can vary from one individual to another.
 Some emotions you may or may not experience include:

 Shock can result in a feeling of numbness and it can take some time before the news sinks in.
-You may find yourself in denial and emotionally removed from the events which are taking place around you.
-This is nature’s way of protecting you from the trauma and your system will adapt over a period of time.
+You may find yourself in denial and emotionally removed from the events that are taking place around you.
+This is nature’s way of protecting you from the trauma, and your system will adapt over a period of time.

-Anger is a normal and acceptable reaction and can be directed at God, the doctor, nurses, yourself (especially if you had not planned the pregnancy), or even the baby.
-Other parents may feel a profound sense of injustice and ask “Why me?” or “What did I do to deserve this?”
+Anger is a normal and acceptable reaction and can be directed at God, the doctors, nurses, yourself, or even your baby.
+Other parents may feel a profound sense of injustice and ask, “Why me?” or “What did I do to deserve this?”

 Guilt feelings may be very strong after the birth or death of a baby with a chromosomal disorder.
 There is a strong need to find someone or something to blame.
-You ask yourself: “Did I do something wrong?‘; or “Could I have prevented this?“; or “Why do I feel negative towards my baby?” or you say to yourself: “If only…..“or “God is punishing me” etc. By talking about this to the doctor, your partner, family, another parent, friend or cleric you can come to understand that you should not feel guilty.
+You might ask yourself: “Did I do something wrong?’; “Could I have prevented this?’; or “Why do I feel negative towards my baby?”.
+You might also say to yourself: “If only…..” or “God is punishing me” etc. By talking about this to the doctor, your partner, family, another parent, friend or cleric you can come to understand that you should not feel guilty

 Loss and loneliness and a yearning for your baby, or for what might have been, can be very intense, even if your baby is alive.
 These feelings can be compounded by the fact that those around you are unsure of how to approach you.

-Depression is a natural reaction to loss and the symptoms can vary in intensity .
-You may feel: dejected in spirits, withdrawn, unresponsive, with poor self-esteem or that life is not worth living.
+Depression is a natural reaction to loss, and the symptoms can vary in intensity.
+You may feel dejected in spirits, withdrawn, unresponsive, with poor self-esteem or feel that life is not worth living.

 Even though you may love and feel very maternal or paternal towards your new son or daughter, there can be a sense of sadness, loss and emptiness, similar to a bereavement.
 You will need to mourn the loss of the healthy baby of your dreams and accept this new baby for herself.

-You will probably be as shocked and confused as your children when you know what is happening and there is a problem.
+You will probably be as shocked and confused as your children when you know what is happening and understand that there is a problem.

 Grandparents, whose children have gone through this experience often say they feel helpless.
 Although you can offer support and advice, you cannot take the pain away.
 Watching your child suffer is perhaps the hardest thing of all.
 You may feel lack of power and control over the situation.
 These feelings are very common, and do not mean that there is anything wrong with you.
 You may find it will help you if you can acknowledge your feelings, be yourself and talk to someone else about them.